dougcunha/NetTools/README.md

 #### Standardize NuGet package versions

+- Discover all NuGet packages and their versions in your solution.
+- Identify packages with multiple versions across projects.
+- Standardize selected packages to the highest version found or a chosen version.
+- Optionally run `dotnet clean`, `dotnet restore`, and `dotnet build` after operations (via flags).

 ```sh
 NetTools st [<solution.sln>] [--verbose] [--clean] [--restore] [--build]
 ```

+Options:

 - `<solution.sln>`: (Optional) Path to the solution file.
 If omitted, the tool will search for a .sln in the current directory or prompt for selection.
 - `--verbose` or `-v`: Show detailed output of dotnet commands.